devloper007/Netflix_Gpt/README.md

 -login to TMDB(the movies data base) and create an app over there to get an API key and access token -fetch movies data from TMDB APIs
--create main container to handle the main/home screen video and title
+-create main container to handle the main/home screen video and title -create secondary container where all trending and upcoming movie list is there -create browse page osm
+-create different hooks to get data for diff catagory movies like trending, upcoming etc.

 # features